Skip to content

 Hello from backend jail (10.0.0.2)

-Works.
-But the PF ordering matters: rdr rules must come before filter rules, or you get Rules must be in order: options, ethernet, normalization, queueing, translation, filtering.
-I got that error on the first try.
+Works, but PF rule ordering bit me again: rdr rules must come before filter rules, or you get Rules must be in order: options, ethernet, normalization, queueing, translation, filtering.

 Watch Out